poindexter12/life/resume/external.md

 Becton, Dickinson and Company
 : *Chief Architect & Director, R&D Software Engineering*
   __2017 to Current__
-  Direction a team of 50+ software engineers, including employees, contractors, and outsource partners.
+  Directing a team of 50+ software engineers, including employees, contractors, and outsource partners.
   Evaluate, develop, mature senior development team and managers.
   Provide strategy and leadership back to the business leadership.
   Research technology and provide feasibility for overall business direction.